Ever notice how your closest friends can sometimes ask for more than you have to give?

 Overcoming reluctance to set boundaries

 Consider jotting down ideas if it enables you to articulate your point better.
-When you feel prepared, take the time to talk to your friend when both of you have a peaceful moment.
-You might say something like, "I appreciate you as a friend, and I would want to tell you something."
+When you feel prepared, take the time to talk to your friend during a peaceful moment.
+You might say, "I appreciate you as a friend, and I would want to tell you something."
 By doing this, you open the door for a conversation without putting them on the defensive.
 This shifts the focus from their fault to how you are feeling about the particular situation, making it easier for them to comprehend your position.